A Remark on Gelfand Duality for Spectral Triples: Introduction

 Denote by $D_M$ the Atiyah-Singer Dirac operator on the Hilbert space $\H_M$, i.e.~the closure of the operator that on $\Gamma^\infty(S(M))$ is obtained by ``contracting'' the unique spin covariant derivative $\nabla^S$ (induced on $\Gamma^\infty(S(M))$ by the Levi-Civita covariant derivative of $M$, see~\cite[Theorem~9.8]{FGV}) with the Clifford multiplication.
 For a detailed discussion on Atiyah-Singer Dirac operators we refer to~\cite{BGV, LM, S}.

-We have the following fundamental results: \begin{theorem}[Connes, see e.g.~\cite{C,C3} and Section~11.1 in~\cite{FGV}] Given an orientable compact spin Riemannian $m$-dimensional differentiable manifold $M$, with a given complex spinor bundle $S(M)$, a given spinorial charge conjugation $C_M$ and a given volume form $\mu_M$,\footnote{Remember that an orientable manifolds admits two different orientations and that, on a Riemannian manifold, the choice of an orientation canonically determines a volume form $\mu_M$.} the data $(\As_M,\H_M,D_M)$ defines a commutative regular finite absolutely continuous $m$-dimensional spectral triple that is real, with real structure $J_M$, orientable, with grading $\Gamma_M$, and satisfies Poincar\'e duality. \end{theorem}
+We have the following fundamental results: \begin{theorem}[Connes, see e.g.~\cite{C,C3} and Section~11.1 in~\cite{FGV}] Given an orientable compact spin Riemannian $m$-dimensional differentiable manifold $M$, with a given complex spinor bundle $S(M)$, a given spinorial charge conjugation $C_M$ and a given volume form $\mu_M$, the data $(\As_M,\H_M,D_M)$ defines a commutative regular finite absolutely continuous $m$-dimensional spectral triple that is real, with real structure $J_M$, orientable, with grading $\Gamma_M$, and satisfies Poincar\'e duality. \end{theorem}

-\begin{theorem}[Connes~\cite{C4,C17}] Let $(\As,\H,D)$ be an irreducible commutative real (with real structure $J$ and grading $\Gamma$) strongly regular\footnote{In the sense of~\cite[Definition~6.1]{C17}.} $m$-dimensional finite absolutely continuous orientable spectral triple, with totally antisymmetric (in the last $m$ entries) Hochschild cycle, and satisfying Poincar\'e duality.
+\begin{theorem}[Connes~\cite{C4,C17}] Let $(\As,\H,D)$ be an irreducible commutative real (with real structure $J$ and grading $\Gamma$) strongly regular (in the sense of~\cite[Definition~6.1]{C17}) $m$-dimensional finite absolutely continuous orientable spectral triple, with totally antisymmetric (in the last $m$ entries) Hochschild cycle, and satisfying Poincar\'e duality.
 The spectrum of (the norm closure of) $\As$ can be endowed, in a unique way, with the structure of an $m$-dimensional connected compact orientable spin Riemannian manifold $M$ with an irreducible complex spinor bundle $S(M)$, a charge conjugation $J_M$ and a grading $\Gamma_M$ such that:

 \end{theorem} A.~Connes first proved the previous theorem~\ref{th: Co-Re} under the additional condition that $\As$ is already given as the algebra of smooth complex-valued functions over a differentiable manifold $M$, namely $\As = C^\infty(M;\CC)$ (for a detailed proof see e.g.~\cite[Theorem~11.2]{FGV}), and conjectured~\cite{C4},~\cite[Theorem~6, Remark~(a)]{C10} the result for general commutative pre-C*-algebras $\As$.